VictoryUlasi/Engineering-Statics-BeamSolver/README.md

 moment_val = cumsum(shear_val .* dX);
 ```

-This follows directly from the relationship dM/dx = V.
+This follows directly from the relationship dM/dx = V. The highest moment value indicates the most likely failure location, where bending stress σ = Mc/I is maximized.

 ---